 Ans.
 The Application can ONLY be submitted through Online on the AIIMS website https://www.aiimsexams.org

-Online Registration is a 6 STEP process
+Online Registration has 6 (Six) STEP

 View city choice – Candidate can check the seat availability before the payment.

 Ans.
 You can check status of your Application after login with your credentials i.e. Candidate Id & Password.
 Status will be flashed on the Dash Board on “My Page” approx. after one week of registration.
 If still you find some deficiency/ies in your image/s please make correction as per the instructions on the Dash Board.

 Ans.
 Since some fields are editable till the last date of submission of registration form, the status can only be finalized after this period.

 Ans.
 A Candidate ID and Password will be sent to you on your registered email ID and mobile number.
 You are advised to remember the password and also retain a printout of your Registration form and admit card till completion of admission process.

 Forgotten passwordIn case you forget your Password, go to the ‘Forgot login details’ link on the login page and enter the following information to get Password: